 This Reference group is a collective body of individuals, which have the common interest of developing and implementing a holistic approach for Multicultural Affairs within Gladstone Area.

 The IRG gets together once a month on the last Wednesday of every month at the Community Advisory service between 5.30 and 7.00 pm.
-If you would like to participate please call Luis Arroyo at the Community Advisory Service on 07 4976 6300.
+If you would like to participate please call Multicultural Community Relations Officer at the Community Advisory Service on 07 4976 6300.